open-pisciculture/open-source-fish-farming-prototypes/gps-node/README.md

 ## Prerequisites

 Refer to [this section](https://github.com/open-pisciculture/open-source-fish-farming-prototypes/tree/main/general) for intructions to remove the ST-Link programmer and to program the Nucleo board with the removed programmer.
+In addition, the breakout board used for the RFM95W module is available [here](https://github.com/open-pisciculture/open-source-fish-farming-prototypes/tree/main/rfm95w-breakout).
+The device as presented here uses this breakout board to easily connect the module with a breadboard.

 ## Instructions